Why Do I Worry All the Time?

 5. Return attention gently.
 Come back without judging yourself when the thought returns.

-Try three minutes before opening your laptop.
-Tools like Mindful.net can offer beginner-friendly secular mindfulness practices, but the basic skill can start with a phone timer and one honest pause.
+Try three minutes during an ordinary transition, such as after hanging up a wet umbrella or while holding a warm coffee mug in your palms.
+Tools like Mindful.net can offer beginner-friendly secular mindfulness practices, but the basic skill can start with one honest pause and a few breaths you can actually feel.

 Why Do I Worry All the Time at Night?